cdlavila/virtual-bank/README.md

 11. Go to <a>http://localhost:8000 to see the server running

 ## Database migrations
-1. Run `python3 manage.py makemigrations` to create a new migration file
+1. Run `python3 manage.py makemigrations <app_name>` to generate a new migration file for an app
-2. Run `python3 manage.py migrate` to apply the migrations
+2. Run `python3 manage.py migrate <app_name>` to apply the migrations of an app
-3. Run `python3 manage.py showmigrations` to see the migration history
+3. Run `python3 manage.py showmigrations <app_name>` to show the migrations of an app
 4. Run `python3 manage.py migrate <app_name> zero` to revert all migrations of an app
-5. Run `python3 manage.py migrate zero` to revert all migrations
-6. Run `python3 manage.py migrate <app_name> <migration_name>` to revert a specific migration of an app
-7. Run `python3 manage.py migrate <migration_name>` to revert a specific migration

-## Django users
-1. Run `python3 manage.py createsuperuser` to create a new superuser

 ## Linter
 1. Run `pylint filename.py` to run the linter on a specific file